-In accordance with IAS 24 "Related Party Disclosures", parties are considered to be related if one party has the ability to control the other party, is under common control, or exercise significant influence over the other party in making financial and operational decisions.
-Related Parties also include members of the Board and key members of the management.
 In considering each possible related party relationship, attention is directed to the substance of the relationship, not merely the legal form.
 Related parties may enter into transactions which unrelated parties might not, and transactions between related parties may not be effected on the same terms, conditions and amounts as transactions between unrelated parties.